daviskyLV/cow-house-fights-back/FirstBlogPost.md

 <img src="docs/input2.png" alt="UI input" height="200"/>

 ## Day/Night cycle
 Getting the cycle to feel right was quite difficult, but I used <i>AnimationCurve</i> to create a gradient for the light <b>intensity</b> and rotation of the sun for shadows.
-At first I used regular <i>Gradient</i> using the <b>Alpha channel</b> and blending to create the smooth animation, but after seeing a [video](https://www.youtube.com/watch?v=Nc9x0LfvJhI&t=394s) about animation curves, they were just what I needed.
+At first I used regular <i>Gradient</i> using the <b>Alpha channel</b> and blending to create the smooth animation, but after seeing a [video](https://www.youtube.com/watch?v=Nc9x0LfvJhI&t=394s) about animation curves, they were just what I needed.<br/>
 <img src="docs/daynight-cycle.png" alt="day/night cycle script" height="120"/>

 ## Spawning enemies